Canon 7D vs Sony NEX-C3

 Studio photographers will appreciate that the Canon 7D (unlike the NEX-C3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 7D and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the NEX-C3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 7D and NEX-C3 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony NEX-C3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Sony NEX-C3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.